 Daniel Radcliffe, 31, played the role of “the boy who lived,” Harry Potter himself, for the entire film series.
 The first film, Harry Potter and the Sorcerer’s Stone, came out when Dan was only 12 years old!
 But he cast a spell on audiences with his impeccable performance and grew the role into a mature young adult over the course of the film franchise.

 Since his time as the titular character, Dan went on to star in Broadway’s How To Succeed In Business Without Really Trying.
 As for his screen credits, Dan starred in the 2013 romantic comedy What If, 2016’s indie hit Swiss Army Man, and more recently in the TBS series Miracle Workers.

-Like his former on-screen best friend, Rupert Grint has also tried his hand at stage work post-Potter, as well as starred in television shows like 2017’s Snatch, which he also executive produced.
+Like his former on-screen best friend, Rupert Grint , 32, has also tried his hand at stage work post-Potter.
+He also starred in television shows like 2017’s Snatch, which he also executive produced, and Apple TV+’s Servant.
 Now, the actor formerly known as Ron Weasley is making plans for the future with his young family!

 An ardent feminist, Emma led the HeForShe movement and has balanced her acting with her philanthropic work in the years since the final Harry Potter installment.
-Of her famous titles, Emma has starred in Sofia Coppola‘s The Bling Ring (2013), the 2017 live-action iteration of Beauty & The Beast, and the Oscar winning picture Little Women, directed by Greta Gerwig.
+Of her famous titles, Emma has starred in Sofia Coppola‘s The Bling Ring, the 2017 live-action iteration of Beauty & The Beast, and the Oscar-winning film Little Women, directed by Greta Gerwig.